Jim Thorpe: Later life, film career, and death

 After his athletic career, Thorpe struggled to provide for his family.
 He found it difficult to work a non-sports-related job and never held a job for an extended period of time.
 During the Great Depression in particular, he had various jobs, among others as a movie actor, mostly as an extra, usually playing an American Indian in Westerns, starting with the 1931 serial Battling with Buffalo Bill.
 In the 1932 comedy Always Kickin', Thorpe was prominently cast in a speaking part as himself, a kicking coach teaching young football players to drop-kick.
 He played the captain of the guard in 1935's She, an umpire in the 1940 film Knute Rockne, All American, and a member of the Navajo Nation in the 1950 film Wagon Master.
 An American Indian Magazine article states Thorpe appeared in over 70 films.

 In 1931, during the Great Depression, Thorpe sold the film rights to his life story to MGM for $1,500.
 Warner Bros. eventually acquired the rights and memorialized Thorpe in Jim Thorpe – All-American (1951), starring Burt Lancaster.
 The film was directed by Michael Curtiz.
 Although there were rumors that Thorpe received no money, he was paid $15,000 by Warner Bros. plus a $2,500 donation toward an annuity for him by the studio's head of publicity.
 The movie included archival footage of the 1912 and 1932 Olympics.
 Thorpe was seen in one scene as a coaching assistant.
 It was also distributed in the United Kingdom, where it was called Man of Bronze.

 Apart from his career in films, he worked as a construction worker, a doorman/bouncer, a security guard, and a ditchdigger.
 He briefly joined the United States Merchant Marine in 1945, during World War II.
 Thorpe was a chronic alcoholic during his later life.
 He ran out of money sometime in the early 1950s.
 When hospitalized for lip cancer in 1950, Thorpe was admitted as a charity case.
 At a press conference announcing the procedure, his wife, Patricia, wept and pleaded for help, saying, "We're broke ...
 Jim has nothing but his name and his memories.
 He has spent money on his own people and has given it away.
 He has often been exploited."

-In early 1953, Thorpe went into heart failure for the third time while dining with Patricia in their home in Lomita, California.
+In early 1953, Thorpe went into cardiac arrest dining with Patricia in their home in Lomita, California.
 He was briefly revived by artificial respiration and spoke to those around him, but lost consciousness shortly afterward.
 He died on March 28 at the age of 65.